Is the Death Doula Path Right for You? Take the Free Quiz →

 Is this religious training?

 No. This course offers literacy, not theology.
-It helps learners support religious, cultural, spiritual, secular, and family-created rituals with respect and humility.
+It helps learners support religious, cultural, spiritual, secular, and family-created rituals with respect and humility - without imposing any particular belief system.

 Do I need to be a certified doula first?

-Not necessarily, though this is an advanced course.
+Not necessarily, though this is an specialized course.
 It is especially helpful for doulas, hospice volunteers, helping professionals, and serious caregivers who already have some grounding in end-of-life support.

 What makes this course different?